wayfair-incubator/telefonistka/docs/installation.md

 `GITHUB_APP_ID` Application ID for Github applications style of deployments, available in the Github Application setting page.

+`TEMPLATES_PATH` Telefonistka uses Go templates to format GitHub PR comments, the variable override the default templates path("templates/"), useful for environments where the container workdir is overridden(like GitHub Actions) or when custom templates are desired.

 Behavior of the bot is configured by YAML files **in the target repo**:

 ## Repo Configuration